kaviyaramu29/Farmconnect/README.md

 Configure environment variables:

-Create a .env file in both frontend and backend folders with necessary keys (Firebase, payment API keys, etc.).
+Create a .env file in both frontend and backend folders with necessary keys (Firebase).

 Run the app: